 The college provides services to students with disabilities to help them gain access to academic opportunities at the college.
 Counselors support and assist students in meeting their personal, educational and career goals.
 Services include academic and career planning, career assessment services, special orientation sessions, faculty/staff/student liaisons, assistive technology, readers, writers and interpreters.
-Assistive technology including closed circuit televisions are available in the college libraries, Student Academic Success Centers, and in the Counseling and Career Services Offices to assist students.
+Assistive technology is available in the college libraries, Student Academic Success Centers, and in the Counseling and Career Services Offices to assist students.